20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 #### Physically accurate blackbody redshift rendering

-We'll get to this down below in kerr
+We'll get to this later, this is a lot more straightforward as it can be done directly

 ### Code